ve280/tutorials/github_introduction.md

   ![12](images/a48d0cc25c9a8f2ebfc8095abce0aeb8436756bcdd9081a21ca59fbf1f7acafa.png)

-- **Update some file.** The most common way to make commits to a forked repository is exactly the same as how you make commits to your own private repositories.
+- **Update some file.** The most common way to commit to a forked repository is exactly the same as how you commit to your own private repositories.
 You can `git clone` the forked repository to your local machine, make some changes, and use the `git add`, `git commit`, `git push` commands as shown in Section 3 of this tutorial.
 However, an alternative way is to edit some file directly on the forked repository page.
 Simply click a file, e.g. `README.md` on <https://github.com/syqian/ve280>, then click "Edit this file".

   ![13](images/6918f41050921fa910f0c94969273b542690b4c134c8bcc706e5385b716f489e.png)